ABOUT / Curators

-Tosin Oshinowo is a registered Architect in federal republic of Nigeria and also a member of the Royal Institute of the British Architects.
+Tosin Oshinowo is a registered architect in the Federal Republic of Nigeria and also a member of the Royal Institute of the British Architects.
 She has been lead Architect at cmDesign Atelier (cmD+A) since 2012.
-CmD+A is an architecture design consultancy practice based in Lagos and is best known form the Maryland Mall, which opened in June 2016.
+CmD+A is an architecture design consultancy practice based in Lagos and is best known for designing the Maryland Mall, which opened in June 2016.

-Her interests are in architectural history and socially responsive approaches in architecture design and urbanism.
-Her written work includes an article on ‘the reclamation of public space in Lagos’, which was published in October 2012.
-She also started a column in 2017 for Omneka Online titled the Afromodernst: Identity, Architecture & Sexuality, a bimonthly article exploring cultural issues to do with African Identity in a modern context.
-This was a spin-off from her TEDx Portharcourt talk on ‘the the identity of an African Building’ in November 2017.
+Her interests are in architectural history and socially responsive approaches to architectural design and urbanism.
+She has written several articles around these interests including an article on the reclamation of public space in Lagos, which was published in October 2012.
+She also started a column in 2017 for Omenka Online titled “The Afro-Modernist: Identity, Architecture & Sexuality”, a bimonthly article series exploring cultural issues around African identity in a modern context.
+This column was a spin-off of her TEDx Port Harcourt talk “The Identity of an African Building” in November 2017.

-She enjoys collaboration projects with other creatives, for example, the ‘Angles and Muse’ artist foundation, done with acclaimed Nigerian artist Victor Ehikhamenor.
-The process was documented by Netflix’s ‘Amazing Interiors’ and was the only African project filmed for the series, which aired in June 2018.
+She enjoys collaborative projects with other creatives, one of which was with acclaimed Nigerian artist Victor Ehikhamenor, to bring Angels and Muse, a creative hub and artist residency to fruition.
+The process was documented by Netflix’s “Amazing Interiors” as the only African project filmed for the series, and was aired in June 2018.

-Tosin was nominated for the EbonyLife TV Sisterhood Awards for Entrepreneur of the year in 2017 and also received a recognition from leading Ladies Africa as one of 100 most inspiring women in Nigeria 2017.
+Tosin was nominated for the EbonyLife TV Sisterhood Awards for Entrepreneur of the year in 2017 and also received recognition from Leading Ladies Africa as one of the 100 most inspiring women in Nigeria in the same year.
 She won the 3rd City People Real Estate Awards for Architect of the Year 2017.
-In January 2018 she joined the Board for The Lagos Theatre Festival with the British Council.
+In January 2018, she joined the Board for The Lagos Theatre Festival with the British Council.